willstMSFT/microsoft-365-docs/microsoft-365/syntex/create-syntex-model.md

 # [Single class model](#tab/single-class-model)

-Use the **Teaching method** to create an [unstructured document processing model](document-understanding-overview.md).
+Use the **Single class model** to create an [unstructured document processing model](document-understanding-overview.md).

-1. Select **Teaching method**.
+1. Select **Single class model**.

-2. On the **Teaching method: Details** page, you'll find more information about the model.
+2. On the **Single class model: Details** page, you'll find more information about the model.
 If you want to proceed with creating the model, select **Next**.

-3. On the right panel of the **Create a model with the teaching method** page, enter the following information.
+3. On the right panel of the **Create a model using a single class model** page, enter the following information.

     - **Model name** – Enter the name of the model, for example *Service agreements*.